caltechlibrary/cell-atlas/about.md

 ## Download this Book

-Visit the [Download](download.html) for instructions and download options.
+Visit the [Download](download.html) page for instructions and download options.

 ## Contact